The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Nominal unit labour cost data are usually revised to reflect data changes in its components.
 Revisions may stem from implementation of new compilation standards (e.g. ESA 2010), periodic benchmarking on population census results, and changes in the labour force survey methodology.
 GDP can be revised in relation to an improved recording of global business activities, addressing issues raised in the context of the GNI or EDP verification process, as well as other methodological or technical improvements.
 These methodological and statistical changes may lead to some breaks in the data series if back estimations are not done for all underlying series.

-III.3.1 Government finance statistics
+3.3.1 Goverment finance statistics

-General government gross debt (GGGD) as % of GDP.
+• General government gross debt (GGGD) as % of GDP

 Institutional issues